SjoerdKoop/vicon_control/README.md

 This repository is not yet complete.
 The following components are still in development and will be added in the future:

-* Workspace for robot GUI and command line tools to run on
 * Sofware that is run on the BeagleBone Black